 How Long Should I Take SSRIs For OCD?

 It is important to work with your healthcare provider to determine how long you should take an SSRI for OCD.
 Generally, it takes several weeks before the full effects of the medication are realized and some people may need to continue taking the medication for months or even years.
-In addition, some people may find that their symptoms improve a few months after starting SSRI, while others may need to take the medication for a longer period of time.
+In addition, some people may find that their symptoms improve a few months after starting SSRI, while others may need to take the medication for a longer time.

 Conclusion